Skip to content

 Unveiling the Hidden Costs of the Cut Flowers Industry - The Economic Impact on Local FarmersPetals vs. Livelihoods

 The dominance of large-scale flower farms can have adverse effects on local economies, particularly for small-scale farmers.
-The pressure to meet global demands often leads to the displacement of local growers, threatening their livelihoods and the cultural significance of traditional farming practices.
+The pressure to meet global demands often leads to the displacement of local growers, threatening their livelihoods and the cultural significance of traditional flowering practices.

 Cultural Implications of Flower Farming